-Euro Babble is a project of the EFF – European Future Forum.
+Euro Babble is an award-winning publication and a project of the EFF – European Future Forum.
 It was originally started in 2016 by two LSE Alumni and aims to show Europe as you’ve never seen it before, reporting on European culture and politics beyond the EU bubble in a free-spirited, unconventional tone mixing humour with real investigative work.

 All of this is available in multiple European languages, smashing that pesky language barrier the mainstream media so fear.